 The building is named in honor of App State’s seventh leader, Kenneth E. Peacock, who was a professor in the college before serving as chancellor of the university from 2004–14.

-An artist’s rendering of the planned addition for App State’s Peacock Hall, which houses the nationally recognized Walker College of Business.
+An artist’s rendering of the addition that is under construction at App State’s Peacock Hall, home to the nationally recognized Walker College of Business.
 Note, this image does not reflect the project’s final design, which is still in development.
 Graphic courtesy of McMillan Pazdan Smith Architecture

 This artist’s rendering shows a view of the Peacock Hall addition from Rivers Street.
 Note, this image does not reflect the project’s final design, which is still in development.
 Graphic courtesy of McMillan Pazdan Smith Architecture

-This artist's rendering provides a first-floor view of the planned addition for App State's Peacock Hall.
+An interior view of the new Peacock Hall addition is shown in this artist’s rendering.
 Note, this image does not reflect the project’s final design, which is still in development.
 Graphic courtesy of McMillan Pazdan Smith Architecture

 This architectural site plan shows the position of the addition that is planned for App State’s Peacock Hall.
 Graphic courtesy of McMillan Pazdan Smith Architecture